 VT-501 CoC produces and analyses data on a regular basis to identify disparities in the provision or outcomes of homeless assistance.
 Data and reports are reviewed and discussed at Steering, Executive and Sub-Committee meetings to ensure that disparities are unidentified, understood and action steps may be planned to address disparities, consistent with federal nondiscrimination requirements.

 VT-501 Governance charter change adopted in 2021 requires ‘ensure sub-committees identify and respond to systemic inequities, utilizing data and feedback of those with lived experience, especially from the BIPOC community, to develop policies and practices through continuous assessment of disparities.
 Sub-Committees report change and progress to the Steering Committee.

-VT-501 is evaluating the coordinated entry tool (essentially, the VISPDAT) in light of recent research indicating bias in this tool against Black/African American clients with disabilities, limiting their access to Permanent Support Housing to address the most recent analysis of racial disparities showing that the difference in successful exits to housing for Black/African American clients was apparent primarily in exits to Permanent Support Housing.
+VT-501 recently reviewed HMIS program data, including Coordinated Entry data for racial disparities.
+The analysis showed that exits to permanent housing and length of time homeless indicated no disparities, by race.
+The enrollments in Permanent Supportive Housing (PSH), showed some level of disparity for Black/African American/African participants.
+The PSH projects and CoC leadership are reviewing the analysis and data, to understand the cause and possible resolution of any disparity in access.
+Further the CoC is seeking to strengthen its relationship with organizations advocating for and serving BIPOC community members, bringing them into membership for better service to BIPOC community members.